fishingpvalues/dotfiles/README-ARCH.md

 ---

 ## 9. Credits

 - Inspired by the Arch, Hyprland, and ricing communities
 - pywal/pywalfox, WhiteSur themes, and all open-source projects used

 ---

-## 10. Enjoy!
+## 10. Enjoy

 You now have a fully modular, live-theming, macOS-inspired Arch Linux desktop.
 Switch themes, enjoy instant updates, and rice to your heart's content!